 There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

-Today, we live in a post Panda, post Penguin era, the two of the major algorithm updates that helped Google remove or de-rank millions of pages.
+Today, we live in a post-Panda, post-Penguin era, two of the major algorithm updates that helped Google remove or de-rank millions of pages.

-Ranking a website now means following a set of rules (an SEO checklist), creating great content, and earning high quality links.
+Ranking a website now means following a set of rules (an SEO checklist), creating quality content, and earning high quality links.

-In order to help you effectively optimize your website for the major search engines, we’ve not only compiled an extensive page SEO checklist.
+In order to help you effectively optimize your new site for the major search engines, we’ve not only compiled an extensive page SEO checklist.

 In order to truly measure SEO and understand how the organic traffic is converting for you, you need to install Google Analytics.

 Google Analytics will help you grasp and understand critical data like:

 - How much organic traffic you’re getting vs the traffic you’re receiving from other digital marketing sources

 - How high-quality is the search traffic your website is getting and from which keywords